anhhchu/flower_classifier/README.md

 This project aims to train an image classifier to recognize different species of flowers using Torchvision pretrained models (Densenet121, VGG), then build a command line application to train the model and predict any dataset of labeled images.

-The dataset has 102 flower species: this dataset.
-You can download this dataset to work on your local machine.
-However the training step requires Cuda GPU for faster processing time
+The dataset has 102 flower specier.

 The project is broken down into multiple steps: